HUMANS AGE 16+ and DOGS 6+ MONTHS*, BEGINNERS

 No previous training required.
 Must provide evidence of basic vaccinations.
 Dogs must be able to jump on and off straw bales.
 Dogs must wear a non-restrictive collar.
 The workshop will be in a covered area but outside, so dress for the weather.

-Location: Community Park picnic shelter, 5495 Maxwelton Road, Langley
+Location: The “Doghouse” at Community Park and outdoors, 5495 Maxwelton Road, Langley

 Min 10/Max 15